API Objects

 CHANNEL = 6

-The enumeration contains the message type.
-Using this enumeration, you can determine the content type in the message.
+Using this enumeration, you can determine the type of content in the message.

 ADD_PARTICIPANT = 1,